25 May 2022

 When you know or sense your panel’s interest, give more detail on how you approached certain tasks or experiences, outlining the context, challenges and outcomes.
 Real business experiences are worth a hundred hypothetical examples.

 Along with interest in your successes, you may be asked also about failures and mistakes.
-Having reached an insightful understanding of the behaviours or circumstances that led to these and the subsequent learning will show openness, strength and a commitment to ongoing development.
+Having reached an insightful understanding of the behaviors or circumstances that led to these and the subsequent learning will show openness, strength and a commitment to ongoing development.
 Expect questions exploring

 Some typical questions: